working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 that I've read on the subject.
 (How many ASN.1 books are there you might wonder?
-Actually there were [more books](https://www.oss.com/asn1/resources/books-whitepapers-pubs/asn1-books.html) than I expected on the subject, but to make it perfectly clear: I only read the one.)
+Actually there were [more books](https://www.oss.com/asn1/resources/books-whitepapers-pubs/asn1-books.html) than I expected on the subject, but to make it perfectly clear: I did only read the one.)

 Off-topic but a bit of a fun fact I got from reading the book which I didn't know about before is that 'little Endian' and 'big Endian',